kadinelbak/GrowthParameterEstimation.jl/tests/README_new.md

-# GrowthParamEst Test Suite
+# GrowthParameterEstimation Test Suite

-This folder contains organized tests for the GrowthParamEst package.
+This folder contains organized tests for the GrowthParameterEstimation package.

 ## Test Structure